jennazaid/Numerical_code/README.md

+# Jenna Zaidspiner
+# Topic: 2
-# Jenna Zaidspiner Topic: 2 Floating Point Arithmetic and Errors
+# Floating Point Arithmetic and Errors
-# Floating point numbers {#floating-point-numbers .unnumbered}
+# Floating point numbers

 In order to understand floating point arithmetic, we must define what a floating point number is.
 A floating point number is an integer value